 All About IronClad Family Protection Tips: Insurance & Financial Advisors, Employee Benefits

 Insurance & Financial Advisors, Employee Benefits

 Over the course of our blog, we have mentioned several key elements that make an insurance company desirable for customers.
-From offering clients bespoke solutions to their needs all the way to making sure they are satisfied with your service and policies; everything adds up.
+From offering clients bespoke solutions to their needs all the way to ensuring they are satisfied with your service and policies; everything adds up.

 When it comes to legacy planning, many think that distributing your financial assets is all there is to a good legacy.
 However, it is important to remember that money will only last so long, while property tends to lose its sentimental value over time.

 A survey published in 2019 showed that globally, 54% of individuals were concerned about their privacy.
 68% of Latin Americans and 48% in North America reflected the same concern.
 More than 61% of Americans suggested that they wanted to do more to protect their privacy.
 Here is a graph to illustrate our point:

 IIn 2020, 54% of Americans owned life insurance, while 91.5% had a health insurance plan.
 Despite the substantial gap in ownership percentages, these terms, health and life insurance, are often mistakenly used interchangeably.
 This common error can have direct implications for financial planning and, ultimately, one's well-being.